 Yes, It’s Possible To Have an Accidental Orgasm—Here’s How It *Usually* Happens

-Photo: Stocksy /Matt and Tish
+Photo: Stocksy/ Matt and Tish

-According to sexologist Jessica O’Reilly, PhD, host of the Sex With Dr. Jess podcast, if you typically become aroused with ease, you may be more apt to experience an accidental orgasm.
-Beyond this demographic of lucky individuals, she says the likelihood it'll happen to you has less to do with the specific design of what's between your legs and more to do with what's going on between your ears.
-"It may be related to sexual excitability or mindfulness," she says.
-"If you’re present in your body and you allow it to receive stimulation without inhibition, you might be more likely to have spontaneous orgasms."
+According to sexologist Jessica O’Reilly, PhD, host of the Sex With Dr. Jess podcast and author of The New Sex Bible, if you typically become aroused with ease, you may be more apt to experience an accidental orgasm.
+Beyond this demographic of lucky individuals, she says the likelihood it’ll happen to you has less to do with the specific design of what’s between your legs and more to do with what’s going on between your ears.
+“It may be related to sexual excitability or mindfulness,” she says.
+“If you’re present in your body and you allow it to receive stimulation without inhibition, you might be more likely to have spontaneous orgasms.”
+And that’s particularly the case if you also happen to be in a physical position that can bring about unintentional pleasure, leading to arousal and stimulation, too.

-The potential causes of an accidental orgasm
+7 potential accidental orgasm causes

 1. Stimulation of non-genital erogenous zones